 within the bin as does not form a matt as cow dung can.

-When I was a boy in Sussex in the 1950s it was not unusual for a householder to keep a pig in
+When I was a boy in Sussex in the 1950s it was not unusual for a householder to keep

-in systems that are turned regularly during the early stages.
+composted in systems that are turned regularly during the early stages.

-Hens may be kept on the allotment and at home making a regular supply of fresh
+Hens may be kept on the allotment and at home making a regular supply

-or tumbler bin which can then be mixed with the other content.
+a Dalek or tumbler bin which can then be mixed with the other content.

 Chicken manure is high in nitrogen and also contains a good amount of phosphorus potassium.
-It has had a bad reputation in the past as if applied fresh
+It has had a bad reputation in the past as if applied

-led to high levels of ammonia.
+and bedding led to high levels of ammonia.
 It will not be true of small garden and allotment chicken houses which will be cleaned out much more frequently with the manure being covered when stored and being composted

 and Guinea pig, Gerbil, and hamster manure.